 Wash by resuspending in 1 mL FACS buffer.
 Centrifuge at 400 × g for 5 min.

-Add donkey anti-rat alexa fluor 405 secondary antibody to the cells labelled with unconjugated primary antibody.
+Add rat IgG-APC to the cells..
 Incubate 30 min on ice.

 Wash by resuspending in 1 mL FACS buffer.
 Centrifuge at 400 × g for 5 min.

-Resuspend pellet in recommended flow cytometry sample volume of FACS buffer (300 µL) and transfer to labelled flow cytometry tube for flow analysis.
+Resuspend pellet in recommended flow cytometry sample volume of FACS buffer (300 µL) and transfer to flow cytometry tube for flow analysis.

 Fibroblast Purity Analysis: semi-quantitative real-time rtPCR (Figure 3C.)